National Cemetery Administration

 This 2011 guidance outlines how the National Park Service determined that all national cemeteries are eligible for the NRHP regardless of age.

-Since 2008, NCA has engaged in partnerships with the National Park Service (NPS) to help preserve some of the oldest and most significant cemetery buildings: the first permanent superintendent lodges.
+NCA has engaged in partnerships with the National Park Service, Historic Preservation Training Center, to help preserve some of the oldest and most significant cemetery buildings: the first permanent superintendent lodges.

 NOTE: Page may contain links that will take you away from the Department of Veterans Affairs website.